rp3547/TDSADH18/docs/The_General_Slocum_Disaster_of_1904_(NY_Public_Library).md

 Van Schaick would serve only part of his sentence at Sing Sing prison.
 He received a pardon (through the efforts of his wife) from President William Howard Taft in 1911.

 ![Burial of the ‘unidentified’ ‘Gen. Slocum’ disaster June 15, 1904: Corner Ave.
 A & 6th St.](../images/Burial.jpg)

+**German-American Community of the Lower East Side**

+Prior to the Slocum disaster, the German-American community was a vibrant and active neighborhood of the working-class and highly educated.
+The shock of losing so many loved ones devastated families.
+Suicides and depression resulted from such a loss and many residents moved away.
+Other communities were impacted as well.
+There was a loss of life among the Jewish and Italian communities that had family members aboard the ship.

+**Remembrance**

+Standing in Tompkins Square Park is a Tennessee marble obelisk dedicated to the victims of the General Slocum disaster.
+The fountain was erected in 1906 by the Sympathy Society of German Ladies.
+Etched into the marble are these words: "They are Earth's purest children, young and fair."